 More epic views of Tablas Romblon

-Tablas Point is a pristine beach area on the southern-most tip of the mainland and it’s one of the best things to do in Tablas Island!
+Tablas Point is a pristine beach area on the southern-most tip of the mainland and it’s one of the best places to visit on the island.

 Situated in Santa Fe, it’s approximately a 1-hour drive from Looc to reach Tablas Point and there is a small entrance fee of 50 pesos.

-There isn’t much in the way of development on this southern tip of Tablas Island apart from small villages and sandy roads.
+There isn’t much in the way of development on this southern tip of the island apart from small villages and sandy roads.

-Nono also said he has beachside bungalows for rent if you wish to spend a night under the stars on Tablas Island.
+Nono also said he has beachside bungalows for rent if you wish to spend a night under the stars.
 For one night’s accommodation, the cost is around 1000 pesos.

 Tablas Point is a great location to perch up for an hour or so and enjoy the ultimate tropical vibes at this amazing location!